Loading…

 Sema Hashemi

-Senior International Policy Advisor, OGPS, OC, FDA, United States
+Senior International Policy Advisor, FDA, United States

 Ms. Sema Hashemi is a Senior International Policy Advisor in the Office of Global Policy and Strategy (OGPS) within FDA’s Office of the Commissioner.
 Her portfolio focuses on bilateral and regional engagements with Canada, East Asia, the Pacific, Middle East and North Africa.
 Sema...
 Read More →